udoprog/unicycle/README.md

 Unicycle addresses this by limiting how frequently a child task may be polled per _polling cycle_.
 This is done by tracking polling interest in two separate sets.
-Once we are polled, we swap out the active set, then take the swapped out set and use as a basis for what to poll in order while limiting ourselves to only poll _once_ per child task.
+Once we are polled, we swap out the active set then take the swapped out set and use as a basis for what to poll in order while limiting ourselves to only poll _once_ per child task.
 Additional wakeups are only registered in the swapped in set which will be polled the next cycle.